Duration & Fees

 - Relax by the pool, watch a movie or challenge fellow volunteers and staff to a game of touch rugby

 On arrival volunteers and staff will meet for an induction and research update in the main Dumela Lodge - a spacious thatched area with a large swimming pool amidst 18 hectares of land which is home to impala, warthog, bush pig, nyala and many different birds.
 Here volunteers and course members dine, relax and socialise.
 The lodge is staffed with cooks and cleaners and all bed linen and towels are provided.
 Evenings are spent around the fire under the stunning African night sky, or relaxing on the balcony or in the lounge or bar and everyone is made to feel very welcome.

-Wi-fi is available at a cost of R350/$28/£18 for two weeks or R600/$47/£30 per month but volunteers will need to take their own laptop.
-A laundry service is also available.
+Wi-fi is available at a cost of R350 for two weeks or R600 for four weeks but volunteers will need to take their own compatible device.
+A laundry service is also available at R60 per load.